 In an effort to limit the transmission of COVID-19 within our community, the following closures, access limitations, and service changes are currently in place, either by the City of San Marino or other agencies that control our area:

-City Hall (Planning & Building, City Clerk) – Limited Public Access through May 31st
+City Hall (Community Development, City Clerk) – Limited Public Access through January 31

 - Regular business may still be conducted via phone or email whenever possible.
-Staff can be reached at (626) 300-0700 to help with these services or to help you set up an appointment.
+Staff can be reached at (626) 300-0700 to help with these services or to help you set up an appointment if appropriate.

-Crowell Public Library – Closed through May 31st
+Community Services (Crowell Public Library and Recreation) – Closed through January 31

 - Public access is limited to emergency situations only.
 Emergency response services are still fully staffed and will continue as normal.
 Please call 9-1-1 in the event of an emergency.